3D Printer Setup Guide: First Steps for Beginners

 The first layer is everything.
 If it doesn't stick or looks wrong, fix levelling before printing anything else.

-Software Setup You need a slicer to convert 3D models into printer instructions.
+You need a slicer to convert 3D models into printer instructions.

 Essential Tools A few inexpensive tools make setup and printing much easier.
 Digital calipers let you measure print accuracy and filament diameter.
-A scraper set helps remove prints safely without damaging the bed. *(Prices when reviewed: calipers ~£12, scraper set ~£8 | View on Amazon | View on Amazon)*
+A scraper set helps remove prints safely without damaging the bed. *(Prices when reviewed: calipers ~£12, scraper set ~£8 | Check Price on Amazon | Check Price on Amazon)*

 Where to Find Models Thingiverse: Largest collection, variable quality Printables (Prusa): Curated, higher average quality MyMiniFactory: Good for miniatures and decorative items Thangs: Search across multiple sites